Josephine Baker: Pre-war Paris and rise to fame

-Baker returned to Paris in 1937, married the French industrialist Jean Lion, and became a French citizen.
+In 1937, Baker married the French industrialist Jean Lion, thus becoming a French citizen.
 They were married in the French town of Crèvecœur-le-Grand, in a wedding presided over by the mayor, Jammy Schmidt.

-Between 1933 and 1937 Baker was a guest at the start of the Tour de France on four occasions.
+Between 1933 and 1937, Baker was a guest at the start of the Tour de France on four occasions.
+After enduring severe hostility in Germany and Eastern Europe during the late 1920s—where she was targeted by storm troopers with ammonia bombs and told to "Go back to Africa"—she was spurred to actively participate in the French Resistance against the Nazis.